ruuda/miniserver/readme.md

  * A recent Nginx, with Brotli support.
  * Acme-client to refresh your Letsencrypt certificates.
+ * Bit by bit reproducible.

+Planned features:

  * Systemd units to run both, using systemd's isolation features where it makes sense, without the bloat of container runtimes.
  * Declarative configuration without moving parts.
- * Bit by bit reproducible.

 ## Building